briancaffey/briancaffey.github.io/_posts/2018-02-12-generators-decorators-stirling-numbers.md

 ---

-Here is a problem set from a recent coding screen that I took.
+Here is a problem set from a recent coding screen.
 I want to go over the questions to try to get a better grasp on some of the concepts covered.

 *Please answer the following questions.
 Provide exemplary executable Python code to answer questions 1 through 4 (questions 0 and 5 do not require code).
 Partial progress towards a solution, either in prose or pseudocode, will be evaluated.
 Questions can be answered in any order.*